AntonioND/ucity/docs/map-edition.rst

         - ``BuildingIsAvailable`` : It returns 1 if the specified building type is available by checking the technology level and the city size.
-          Nuclear power plants (fission and fussion) can only be built after reaching a specific technological level.
+          Nuclear power plants (fission and fusion) can only be built after reaching a specific technological level.
 Stadiums, ports and airports can only be built in cities or bigger settlements.